 Known as a major tourist destination and the center of entertainment in NYC, Times Square is one of the more expensive Manhattan submarkets.
 Office space is leased for an average of $91 per square foot.
 Times Square-42nd Street/Port Authority Bus Terminal is the busiest station complex in the system and is served by the 1, 2, 3, 7, A, C, E, N, Q, R, and W trains.

 Short for South of Houston Street, SoHo is an upscale, mixed-use neighborhood that boasts over four million square feet of office space for rent.
-Commercial tenants will pay an average of $77 per square foot and up to $87 per square foot for Class A properties, due to high demand.
+Commercial tenants will pay an average of $77 per square foot (across all building classes) and up to $87 per square foot for Class A properties, due to high demand.
 The 1, 6, A, C, E, N, R, J, and Z trains pass through the neighborhood, as well as the PATH train.

 A hub for advertising, media, and technology, Hudson Square is an up-and-coming business district located within an attractive community.
 More than 70% of Hudson Square’s inventory is in Class A buildings.
 The area is sometimes referred to as West SoHo and shares SoHo’s average rents.
 The 1, A, C, and E trains and M5, M20, and M21 buses serve the area.